 LUDWIG RUB, A Munich shoemaker, designed the Heigel-Wegulin, a shaft-drive motor cycle which used the engine and fuel tank as part of the (conventional bicycle) frame.
 Advanced features included a mechanically operated inlet valve.
 It went into production and was exhibited in Britain but high production costs killed it off.

 THE COVENTRY MOTOR Company (part of the Harry Lawson empire) began to produce motorcycles on the same site as Beeston and Humber.
 The Autocar reported: “The first practical motor cycle built in this country was completed last week when Messrs Humber and Co finished a bicycle fitted with a Pennington 2hp motor, made at their works in Coventry [and displayed it at the Horseless Carriages Exhibition].
 The machine was…tried in the presence of witnesses, and the speed developed was said to have varied from 30-40mph.”
-Which goes to show how much they knew, because the Kane-Pennington (it was funded by Thomas Kane of Racine, Wisconsin and based on Kane’s patent) would have seized after a few hundred yards for lack of cooling fins, was a pile of junk despite its “long-mingling spark” and “inpenetrable” balloon tyres.
+Which goes to show how much they knew, because the Kane-Pennington (it was funded by Thomas Kane of Racine, Wisconsin and based on Kane’s patent) would have seized after a few hundred yards for lack of cooling fins, and was a pile of junk despite its “long-mingling spark” and “inpenetrable” balloon tyres.
 Pennington came to England at the invitation of Humber boss Harry Lawson—a sharp cookie in his own right—and relieved him of £100,000 for the rights to this hopeless engine and some other dodgy patents.
-Pennington’s story is a fascinating one (which will be covered in the Gallimaufry in all its grisly detail.
+Pennington’s story is a fascinating one which is covered in the Gallimaufry in all its grisly detail.
 In truth he had little to do with the evolution of the motor cycle and everything to do with conning lots of people out of lots of money on both sides of the Atlantic.
-His vehicles were praised to the skies in Autocar; the launch editor of Autocar was later sacked for “undisclosed financial dealings” with Pennington.
+His vehicles were praised to the skies in Autocar; but the launch editor of Autocar was later sacked for “undisclosed financial dealings” with Pennington.
 Meanwhile Humber produced its own 3hp engine which, fitted to Humber’s pioneering diamond-framed safety bicycle, made Humber the country’s first motor cycle manufacturer.